CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 Most databases arrange data into columns and rows.

-- A column is used to store various properties about the data.
-In the example of your phones contact list, this would be name, mobile number, home phone number etc.
+A **column** stores properties of the data.
+In the example of your phone's contact list, this would be name and number.
+What other properties does your address book store?
+Open your phone and take a look.

 A **row** is a single record of this information.